alex-okrushko/ngrx-nx-workshop/README.md

 These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.

-Below are some plugins which you can add to your workspace:
+Below are our core plugins:

 - [Angular](https://angular.io)
   - `ng add @nrwl/angular`